daleonov/HART/docs/Testing Your DSP In Hart.md

  * `withMonoInput()`
  * `withMonoOutput()`

 You can skip any parameters that don't care about (keeping them at their default values), and only set the specific ones.
-For more details, check @ref AudioTestBuilder methods.
+For more details, check @ref hart::AudioTestBuilder methods.

 # Logging the audio